githuber20202/JB-PROJECT/readme.md

 - Permissions: make sure your IAM user/role allows `ec2:Describe*` and `elasticloadbalancing:Describe*`.
 - Port/SG: confirm `5001/TCP` is open from your source network.

+## Credits
+This project was written by Alex-Y, a JB College student.